confluentinc/ccloud-sdk-go-v2/connect-custom-plugin/v1/docs/ConnectV1CustomConnectorPlugin.md

 `func (o *ConnectV1CustomConnectorPlugin) HasRuntimeLanguage() bool`

 HasRuntimeLanguage returns a boolean if a field has been set.

-### GetInitialPluginVersion

-`func (o *ConnectV1CustomConnectorPlugin) GetInitialPluginVersion() string`

-GetInitialPluginVersion returns the InitialPluginVersion field if non-nil, zero value otherwise.

-### GetInitialPluginVersionOk

-`func (o *ConnectV1CustomConnectorPlugin) GetInitialPluginVersionOk() (*string, bool)`

-GetInitialPluginVersionOk returns a tuple with the InitialPluginVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInitialPluginVersion

-`func (o *ConnectV1CustomConnectorPlugin) SetInitialPluginVersion(v string)`

-SetInitialPluginVersion sets InitialPluginVersion field to given value.

-### HasInitialPluginVersion

-`func (o *ConnectV1CustomConnectorPlugin) HasInitialPluginVersion() bool`

-HasInitialPluginVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)